Change can feel scary, are your ready for that change?

 3. If it takes you a bit to warm up you may prefer a longer session.

-4. If participating in couples therapy a longer session may provide needed time for additional processing.
+4. If participating in couples counseling a longer session may provide needed time for additional processing.

 My availability is by appointment only.
 I offer morning, daytime and evening appointments during the week.
 At this time I do not offer weekend appointments.
 Call for a free 20-minute phone consultation.
-Finding the right fit is important for a successful therapeutic outcome.
-A consultation will give us a chance to talk about your needs and expectations.
+Finding the right fit for counseling is important for a successful therapeutic outcome.
+A consultation will give us a chance to talk about your needs and expectations for therapy.

 Private pay affords you more freedom in your care and treatment.